bitovi/academy/src/technology-consulting/5-communication.md

 #### With mirroring

 When using mirroring, repeat the last 1–3 words with curiosity.
 This keeps the conversation focused and shows you’re actively listening.
-Avoid asking “What do you mean?” as it can seem confrontational—mirroring achieves the same goal in a gentler way.
+Avoid asking “What do you mean?” as it can seem confrontational — mirroring achieves the same goal in a gentler way.

 Here’s how this conversation can go with mirroring: